ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 And assume we can do this kind of stipulation further such that

-2. For any sentence in $L_{A}$, relative to any context of utterance, there is a sentence in $S_{A}$ that has the same truth value.
+2. For any sentence in $L_{A}$, relative to any context of utterance, there is a sentence in $S_{A}$ that has the same truth condition.
+(This would include inferential indiscernability, according to Hirsch's latter paper "On ontology by stipulation")

 And assume we can also stipulate $S_{B}$ in the same way.
 Then the following argument holds:

 Assume $A$ is right about $\square (C \leftrightarrow U_{A})$ in $L_{A}$.

 3. The sentence $C$ in $S_{A}$ and the sentence $C$ in $L_{A}$ refer to the same fact. (from 1,2,PSp)
-4. If I know whether truth condition of a sentence obstains, then I know whether the fact referd to by the sentence obstains.
+4. If I know whether truth condition of a sentence obstains, then I know whether the fact expressed by the sentence obstains.
 5. I know whether the truth condition of $U_{A}$ in $S_A$ obstains or not. (by stipulation)
 6. I know whether the truth condition of $C$ in $S_A$ obtains or not. (from 2,5)
 7. I know whether the fact expressed by $C$ in $S_A$ obtains or not. (from 4,6)
 8. I know whether the fact expressed by $C$ in $L_A$ obtains or not. (from 3,7)

+(Hirsch favor the formulation "to express the fact with risk of error" and "guarantee the possession of facts".
+I think this amounts to saying "to know the fact obstains")

 Similarly, if $B$ is right about $\square(C \leftrightarrow U_{B})$ in $L_{B}$, then I know the fact refered to by $C$ in $L_B$ obtains or not.